Phyllo Cup Appetizers

 You can store unfilled phyllo cups at room temperature for a few days once you bring them home, or freeze them for longer freshness if you’re not ready to make a phyllo cup recipe yet.

-If you’ve stored your phyllo cups in the freezer after purchasing them, simply put them on your counter as you are cooking bacon in the oven (or turkey bacon in the oven or turkey bacon in an air fryer) and prepping your filling for these appetizer cups, and they’ll be at room temperature and ready to eat by the time you’re ready to fill them.
+If you’ve stored your phyllo cups in the freezer after purchasing them, simply put them on your counter as you are cooking bacon in the oven (or turkey bacon in the oven or turkey bacon air fryer) and prepping your filling for these appetizer cups, and they’ll be at room temperature and ready to eat by the time you’re ready to fill them.

 Phyllo cups can be served straight from the box, or baked if you want.
 Like I said, SO easy.
 You can practically make these phyllo cup appetizers with an apple cider bourbon drink in one hand.